 The Audit Committee, which scrutinises the annual accounts in preparation for their presentation to the Council/Board of Trustees and monitors financial performance and compliance with legislative and regulatory requirements, including ENQA and EQAR.

 BAC’s inspectorate consists of experienced and highly qualified, independent inspectors from a rich variety of educational backgrounds.
 Each inspection team includes at least one Lead Inspector, who is responsible for producing the inspection report which is presented to the Accreditation Committee.
 The ultimate decision regarding accreditation rests with the Accreditation Committee.
 The inspectorate is overseen by the Chief Inspector, Ms Diana Morriss.

 BAC takes measures to ensure that its management and accreditation work meet the highest standards and provide a high quality of service.
-A range of activities underpin the internal quality assurance of its work.
-Read more about our Internal Quality Assurance here.
+A range of activities underpin the quality assurance of its work.
+Read more about our Quality Assurance here.

 The Strategic Plan sets out the key priorities for the British Accreditation Council over the forthcoming three years.

 You can read here the BAC Strategic Plan